 - Twitch allows you to stream only to subscribers.
-Have set times where you produce sub-only content.
+Have set times when you produce sub-only content.
 Make it something unique to the rest of your work.
-Don’t overdo this as it could alienate the rest of your community.
+Don’t overdo this, as it could alienate the rest of your community.

 - Allow subscribers to interact with you in your stream.
-Let them join you in your game or let them request songs off of your playlist.
+Let them join you in your game, or let them request songs from your playlist.
 Create an on-the-spot haiku for them or have designated channels in your Discord for them.
 There are many ways you can interact with your community.
 Be creative and come up with something special.

 - Always thank those who subscribe.
 Show genuine gratitude.
 Not only will this encourage your viewers to continue to subscribe, but it also may inspire others to subscribe as well.

 Bits are an alternate way for followers to tip on Twitch.
-Viewers purchase them directly from the platform without having to leave the site and hand them out to whichever streamer they choose.
+Viewers purchase them directly from the platform without leaving the site and handing them out to whichever streamer they choose.
 Each bit counts for a single USD penny.
 As a bonus, users receive special Twitch badges as they hand out their bits.
-Twitch users can donate bits to any streamer who is a part of the affiliate program.
+Twitch users can donate bits to any streamer part of the affiliate program.

-As an incentive to subscribe or donate, streamers can set up their stream alerts that will display the viewer’s name and their action.
+As an incentive to subscribe or donate, streamers can set up their stream alerts to display the viewer’s name and action.
 Twitch alerts can bring a lot of character to your stream and show your viewers that you will go the extra mile for them.

 You can create incentives for bits by making conditions for them.
-For instance, when playing certain games, you can tell your viewers that if they donate a specific amount, you will drop all your weapons, armor, or something else that will make the game more interesting.
+For instance, when playing certain games, you can tell your viewers that if they donate a specific amount, you will drop all your weapons, armor, or something else to make the game more interesting.

 Manage Your Hype Train Settings

-Many viewers are more likely to donate to your channel if there is a hype train going on.
+Many viewers are more likely to donate to your channel if there is a hype train.
 While you don’t want to go off too frequently, make the settings easy enough that they can go off at least once per stream (if you are lucky).
 This will naturally help you make money on your Twitch channel.